String Theory and Pre-big bang Cosmology: String theory: a few basic concepts

 \subsection{Topological expansion}

 It seems finally appropriate, also in view of the subsequent cosmological applications, to explain the close connection between the string coupling parameter $g_s$ and the dilaton.
 Let us recall, to this purpose, that the higher-derivative expansion in powers of $\ls^2$, introduced previously, is not the only perturbative approximation conceivable in a string theory context.
-Another (very useful) expansion of the equations of motion of the background fields concerns the topology of the two-dimensional world-sheet surface spanned by the string: it is the so-called ``higher genus" expansion.
+Another useful expansion of the equations of motion of the background fields concerns the topology of the two-dimensional world-sheet spanned by the string: it is the so-called ``higher genus" expansion.

 Consider for instance a closed string, whose propagation in the target-space manifold describes a cylindrical world-sheet surface.
 If the string splits into two strings, which subsequently recombine to form again the initial string (with a process analogous to the one described by a one-loop Feynman graph in quantum field theory), the world-sheet will acquire the topology of a torus (see Fig. \ref{fig1}).
 A process with $n$ loops will correspond, in general, to a two-dimensional Riemann surface of genus $n$, i.e. to a manifold with $n$ ``handles".
-The interactions among strings can then be described, within a perturbative approach, by a partition function which can be expanded in world-sheet configurations of higher and higher genus.
+The interactions among strings can then be described, within a perturbative approach, by a partition function which can be expanded in world-sheet configurations of higher and higher genus (i.e., higher and higher number of handles).